mhashir03/Kira/README.md

 ## ⚠️ Important Notes

-- **Not a Medical Substitute**: VoiceCheck provides preliminary information only and is not a replacement for professional medical diagnosis or treatment
+- **Not a Medical Substitute**: Kira provides preliminary information only and is not a replacement for professional medical diagnosis or treatment
 - **Emergency Situations**: For severe or life-threatening conditions, call emergency services immediately
 - **Privacy**: All processing is done through secure API calls; no medical data is stored permanently
 - **Limitations**: AI analysis may not capture all nuances of complex medical conditions
-- **Results Variability**: Lighting conditions and image quality may affect the accuracy of injury assessments

 ## 🌐 Browser Compatibility